 The overall environment is generally more beautiful too!

 1.1.
-Banjaran Hot Spring Ipoh
+The Banjaran Hot Springs Retreat

 Overnight guests of course, have full access to the facilities along with their gorgeous chalets and villas.